hagemt/node-ciscospark-webhook-validator/README.md

 ~100 SLOC is provided by a single ES6 module. (and test coverage is complete)

+NodeJS's `crypto.timingSafeEqual` is used to compare the contents of Buffers.

 N.B.
 Legacy applications may `require('ciscospark-webhook-validator/es5')`.

 ### Algorithm Correctness